altruios/namshubettulpa/public/namshubettuple/interludes.md

 'Fuck boredom man - it makes you do stupid shit'
 }{

-~The choir of buys and sells echoed from below~
-"RG::I think it worked."
+~The choir of 'buys' and 'sells' echoed from below~ "RG::I think it worked."

 'Could we have pulled anything else?'